 Based on the complexity of the job, objective, experiment, or activity, think of who might be the right fit to bring along with you.
 You may need one or several people, depending on the needs of what the work demands.
 There are a few qualities I believe you would have to assess before deciding as to who’s going to come on board with you.
 Think compatibility, values, beliefs.
 How relaxed is that individual or individuals?
 Can they find ways to have fun when the pressure is on?
 Are you able to learn from them based on their giftedness?
 Is the individual creative, decisive, process-driven, and steady?
 Are you able to adjust to or learn from the good habits of the people you intend to collaborate with?
-And are you willing to challenge yourself and learn to be better if some of these areas are not a source of your strengths?
+And are you willing to challenge yourself if some of these areas are not a source of your strengths?

-It is crucial to understand what is most important coming into a collaborative relationship.
-You must be able to ask yourself if it is values and growth-oriented or if it is just purely for monetary benefits.
+It is crucial to understand what is most important coming into a collaborative relationship. ou must be able to ask yourself if it is values and growth-oriented or if it is purely for monetary benefits.
 If it is the latter, then we are all in a world of trouble.
 Think of collaboration as an investment portfolio.
 You spread the risk over different types of investments.
 After all, if one piece of the pie chart does not work, you work on what is left.